Regulatory Affairs Certification (RAC) Guide - Eligibility, Exams & Benefits

-The mission of RAPS is to “Develop and sustain a competent global regulatory workforce that drives good regulatory practice and policy to advance public health”.
-To support its professionals, the RAPS Online University offers continuing education opportunities through webcasts, virtual events, certificates, ebooks, virtual events, and more.
+The mission of RAPS is to “Develop and sustain a competent global regulatory workforce that drives good regulatory practice and policy to advance public health.”
+The RAPS Online University offers continuing education opportunities through webcasts, virtual events, certificates, ebooks, virtual events, and more to support its professionals.

-Read on to learn why the RAC is important, how it works, and what it takes to get it.
+Read on to learn why earning a RAC credential is important, how it works, and what it takes to get it.

 Why Do I Need Regulatory Affairs Certification?

 As global demand for regulatory professionals increases, those with the RAC put themselves at the top of the list for employment opportunities and into prime consideration for leadership responsibilities.

 Approximately 7,000 people have been certified through the RAC; they are rising leaders in the regulatory arena.
 In 2021, RAC holders in North America reported earning 9 percent more than their non-credentialed peers.
 In addition, the organization holds annual conferences in North America and Europe.
 Finally, it offers its 27,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.